 - And because the leaf was thick, cutting it out with a sugarcraft knife needed a bit more effort and I also had to smooth the sides with my sugarcraft tools after cutting for smooth edges.

-- I then painted the leaf just like the other leaves and attached a toothpick to the bottom.
+- I then painted it just like the other leaves and attached a toothpick to the bottom.
 I let it to set and dry so that it could stand upright on the cake.

 Hand painted edible leaves for the Lion King cake